 If you’re not sure what you’re seeing, especially in areas like basements, schedule a professional termite inspection.

 Mayflies are harmless but can swarm by the thousands.
-Their wings stand up when resting, and they have long tails.
+Their wings stand upright when they rest, and they have long, thin tails.
 They don’t come inside looking for shelter, nor eat wood like termites.

 Still, their swarming behavior causes many homeowners to confuse them with swarmers.